 - It serves as a form of good faith that demonstrates that you’re committed to moving forward with a real estate purchase.

-Note that if you have questions about whether or not a real estate agent prefers mortgage preapproval, the best thing to do is be upfront with your preferred real estate agent.
-If you want to see houses without getting preapproved, you should communicate this to the agent before starting the home viewing process.
+Note that if you have questions about whether a real estate agent prefers mortgage preapproval, the best thing to do is be upfront with your preferred real estate agent.
+If you want to see houses without getting preapproved, you should communicate this to the agent before starting the house shopping process.

 The Bottom Line: You Can Look at a House Without Preapproval

 Ready to start the process?
-Get approved for a mortgage with Rocket Mortgage® today.
+Apply for initial mortgage approval with Rocket MortgageⓇ today.

 Related Resources